smathot/pythontutorials/content/pages/iterables.md

 ### Getting a range of elements (slicing)

 You can also get multiple elements from a `list` by specifying a *slice*.
-This looks like this:

 ```python